-Itrax XRF Scanner MC is a new construction dedicated to CS-XRF Continuous Scanning XRF of samples for chemical elements from Na and all the way up to Uranium in drill cores.
-It can also be used to scan sediment cores, and regardless of sample type, it offers the highest available scan speed combined with very good sensitivity across the whole range of chemical elements.
-It is our latest construction, featuring cutting edge XRF with excellent performance, so that all found elements from bulk to trace level are determined in the best possible way and at the same time, even when the XRF is challenged by a highly variable sample matrix.
-The first instrument of this new construction was installed 2018 at British Geological Survey in Nottingham, UK, and you also find it in the Oil Industry.
+Itrax XRF Scanner MC is a cutting edge construction for scanning XRF of drill cores, for chemical elements from Na and all the way up to Uranium.
+It offers high scan speed combined with good sensitivity across the whole range of chemical elements.
+All found elements from bulk to trace level are determined at the same time, and with highest sensitivity.
+Itrax XRF excels when challenged by a highly variable sample matrix.

 To the left a photo of Itrax XRF Scanner MC.

 This scanner is designed for routine scanning of large volumes of cores, offering smooth core handling and batch job support.
 MC stands for Multi Core, and this scanner can be loaded with a set of cores, whether in a core box or not.